Cloud-CV/EvalAI/Codecoverage.md

                         vm.stopLoader();
                     }
 ```

-<br>Password stregth check and alerts for error in signup form </br>
+Password stregth check and alerts for error in signup form

 ```
 parameters.callback = {